 This is dinner goals.
-Tender, flavorful, herb-crusted pork tenderloin smothered with creamy savory oh-so-delicious white cream gravy.
+Tender, flavorful, herb-crusted baked pork tenderloin smothered with creamy savory oh-so-delicious cream gravy and sauce.
 An elegant, satisfying main dish that is crazy easy to make.

 Let me spell out plainly what I mean when I say crazy easy.
 Because it’s not just me saying it, it really is in fact CRAZY easy.

 10 minute prep.
 20 minutes (give or take depending on the size of your tenderloins) in the oven, which also means passive time for you.
 5 minute sauce-making.

 Do not, I repeat, do not skip that 5-minute cream sauce making step, because it produces the creamiest, smoothest, most flavorful gravy that incorporates all the yummy drippings and herb flavors from the meat and trust me when I say you need this goodness in your life.

 That pork tenderloin cream sauce is what makes this pork tenderloin recipe the amazing recipe it is.

 The product is a fantastic meat dish that serves about 6-8 people depending how big their appetites are.
 And if you don’t have eight people I’ve got good news for you…

 LEFTOVERS!
 My favorite word when it comes to preparing dinner.